Hong Kong Garrison: Properties

 There are 19 sites occupied by the Garrison across Hong Kong.
 According to a Reuters investigation, many of these sites are run down and not fully utilised, which has caused some to argue that the land should be returned and used for housing.
 The Tsing Shan firing range occupies approximately 80% of the 2,750 hectares of land managed by the PLA.

-A secret 20th site was discovered in 2014, without the PLA informing the public, as required by the Garrison Law.
+A secret 20th site is a radar facility in Tai Mo Shan, which was discovered in 2014, without the PLA informing the public, as required by the Garrison Law.
+It was not publicly recognized by the Hong Kong government until 2021.

 The Commander lives on The Peak at Headquarters House, 11 Barker Road.
 Other property owned by the Garrison includes the United Services Recreation Club.